-Applications for our 2018-2019 fellowship program are being accepted for one slot in our Adult Clinic and one slot in our Child/Family Clinic.
-The Child fellowship will have an Autism-Spectrum concentration, including ASD diagnostic testing and interventions (psychotherapy and both in-clinic and in-home/in-school ABA), with hours accrual toward BCBA certification.
+Applications for our 2019-2020 fellowship program are being accepted for one slot in our Adult Clinic and possibly one slot in our Child/Family Clinic (TBD by Dec.
+1,2018).
+Child fellowships may have an Autism-Spectrum concentration, including ASD diagnostic testing and interventions (psychotherapy and both in-clinic and in-home/in-school ABA), with hours accrual toward BCBA certification.
 Applications must be submitted by Jan.
-1, 2018 for consideration.
+1, 2019 for consideration.
 To learn more, download the fellowship brochure: Post-Doc Fellowship Training Program Brochure

 Clinical Psychology Post-doctoral Fellowships

 Our clinical psychology post-doctoral fellowships are designed to provide advanced training in professional psychology to qualified applicants.
 Our fellowships start on September 1 and run for 12 months.
 Fellows may stay for a second year by mutual consent.
 The program prepares fellows for licensure in the State of Michigan or any other state with similar requirements.

-Applicants must have completed their doctoral degree from an APA-Accredited program in clinical or counseling psychology, and must have completed an APA-accredited internship in order to be considered.
+Applicants must have completed their doctoral degree from an APA-Accredited program in clinical, counseling, or school psychology, and must have completed an APA-accredited internship in order to be considered.

 Stipend and Benefits

 The first year postdoctoral stipend is $38,000; the second year fellowship stipend is $39,000.
-Benefits include medical insurance, two weeks vacation plus December-January holiday week break, sick leave, and generous professional development leave.
+Benefits include medical insurance, two weeks of vacation plus December-January holiday week break, sick leave, and generous professional development leave.